brendankellyODG/opendatagroup.github.io/Product Manuals/Java Model Runner/index.md

 }
 ```

-To add this model to FastScore, run the following commands:
+To add this model to ModelOp Center, run the following commands:

 ```
 tar czvf scalaLogisticRegressionWithLBFGSModel.tar.gz scalaLogisticRegressionWithLBFGSModel/